AstarNetwork/astar-docs/docs/xcm/using-xcm/manage-xc20-with-metamask.md

 ![7](img/7.png)

-When you are done with adding and importing the DOT asset you can see them in your wallet.
-You can find the full list of [supported XCM assets here](../asset-list.md).
+When you are finished adding and importing DOT, you will see them in your wallet.
+You can find the full list of supported XCM assets [here](../asset-list.md).